Malala elected ‘social secretary’ at Oxford College - PakObserver

 She opened a Twitter account on her last day of school in July 2017 and now has more than a million followers.

-“I know that millions of girls around the world are out of school and may never get the opportunity to complete their education,” Malala wrote at the time.
+“I know that millions of girls around the world are out of school and may never get the opportunity to complete their education,” Malala wrote at the time.—INP